 The Fund Manager is responsible for the overall management of the Fund's activities.
-The Fund Manager can also enter into arrangements with other institutions for the provision of investment, custody or other administrative services on behalf of the Fund.
-However, as per the Terms and Conditions, the Fund is not liable to pay management fee to the Fund Manager.
+The Fund Manager can also enter into arrangements with other institutions for the provision of investment, registrar or other administrative services on behalf of the Fund.